lkodinsson/MARS/Basic/PHB.md

 ### Skills

 Skills represent what your character is practiced in.
-Like primary stats, skills are represented a roll value.
+Like primary stats, skills are represented by a roll value.
 The two types of skills are *basic skills* and *advanced skills*.
 Basic skills are tasks that anyone can perform, while advanced skills can only be performed by characters that are at least trained in that skill.
 The types of advanced skills that a character can learn are mostly dependant on the type of genre you are playing.
 While someone who can cast spells might be more typical of a fantasy genre, it would not be as common in a modern genre.

 ### Talents